carlbeech/OpenSongViewer/README.md

 * You can save the song list and load it back in at a later point in time - it'll retain any key-transpositions.
 * You can edit any existing songs, or create new ones within the program itself.

+# Binaries
+Stand alone binary releases are in the 'Releases' area - go to https://github.com/carlbeech/OpenSongViewer/releases

 # HISTORY